 Omicron Delta Epsilon: The International Honor Society for Economics

 Membership into Omicron Delta Epsilon is reserved for students who are concentrating in economics, have completed 12 or more credit hours in economics, have at least a 3.0 GPA in their economics courses, and at least a 3.0 GPA overall.
 All inductees must also be invited by the GGC economics faculty to join.
-The society's primary purposes are to recognize outstanding scholarship in economics and to establish closer ties between economics students and faculty, both within GGC beyond.
+The society's primary purposes are to recognize outstanding scholarship in economics and to establish closer ties between economics students and faculty, both within GGC and beyond.

-Wes Routon, Assistant Professor of Economics
+Wes Routon, Associate Professor of Economics